3 black Airbnb guests questioned by police plan lawsuit

 The encounter is the latest example of friction between law enforcement and minorities because of a call to 911.
 Last month, two black men in Philadelphia were arrested after a Starbucks employee called police because they hadn't bought anything.

-Also in April, two Native American brothers on a college tour were questioned aggressively by police after a parent called to report her unease over their presence.
-Before that, in Pennsylvania, a golf club co-owner and his father called police on five African-American women who they say were playing too slowly.
+Also in April, two Native American brothers on a tour of Colorado State University were questioned aggressively by police after a parent called to report her unease over their presence.
+Before that, in Pennsylvania, a white golf club co-owner and his father called police on five black women who they say were playing too slowly.

 Georgetown University law professor and former prosecutor Paul Butler, who wrote the book "Chokehold: Policing Black Men," says African-Americans bear the brunt of proving their innocence no matter how mundane the activity.